Green Tea: 13 Scientific Reasons to Drink it Everyday

 Having problems with your skin—puffy eyes, acne, sun damage?
 It turns out that green tea can help with a whole bunch of skin-related issues.

 Puffy eyes, dark circles, and aging: There is evidence that green tea improves the appearance of the skin.
-For example, one 2005 study found that women who both drank green tea and applied it to their skin had greater skin elasticity as compared to women who didn’t.
+For example, one 2005 study found that women who both drank green tea and applied it to their skin had greater skin elasticity when compared to women who didn’t.
 Additionally, the caffeine in green tea can reduce puffiness and help treat dark circles.
 To try it, soak two tea bags, put them in the freezer for about half an hour, and then place on your eyes.

 Acne: If you’re struggling with acne, adding green tea to your skincare regimen is a good idea.
 A 2016 study found that individuals with acne who took green tea extract for four weeks showed significant decreases in pimples on their noses, chins, and mouth area.